How to use USWDS

 Input latency

 Input latency is the amount of time it takes for the app to respond to the users as they interact with it.
 It’s very different than the other metrics, as it doesn’t relate to the initial load and displaying of the page; it’s a metric that is constantly being tracked over time, as the user interacts with the site.
 Due to how input latency works, it’s often best served as a RUM metric, as it’s more accurate to gather information as real users are interacting with the site.
 It’s also possible to test synthetically.
-For more information, see Lighthouse’s input latency documentation (available via Google Tools for Web Developers page).
+For more information, see Lighthouse’s first input delay documentation (available via Chrome for developers page).

 Pros